geneas/lua/README.md

 An RGB colour table must contain members _r, g, and b_ and optionally _range_.
 If no range is given then the components are assumed to be in the range 0..1, otherwise 0..range.

-An HSV colour table must contain members _h, s, v_ and _hsv_=true.
+An HSV colour table must contain members _h, s, v_ and _hsv=true_.
 Components are in the range 0..1 unless member _range_ is specified as for RGB data.
 Member _hrange_ may also be specified for hue and overrides the value in _range_.
-Hue values are encoded as 0 = red, 1/3 = green and 2/3 = blue.
+Hue values are encoded cyclically as 0 = red, 1/3 = green and 2/3 = blue.

 *xpm:open([filename[, width[, height]]])*